dj66635/mtga-code-grabber/README.md

 ### 1. Install Tesseract

 This project leverages Google's open source OCR Tesseract for text recognition.
 Follow [its repository](https://github.com/tesseract-ocr/tesseract) instructions to install it.
 Depeding on your OS it may be a pain in the ass.
-For your reference, this project have been developed using Tesseract 5.3.3 in Windows 10.
+For your reference, this project have been developed using Tesseract 5.3.3 and Python 3.7.1 in Windows 10.

 ### 2. Fill in the configuration file